notaarryan/Voice-Assistant/README.md

 # Python Voice Assistant

-This is a Python-based voice assistant that listens to your voice commands, processes them, and performs actions such as answering questions, playing music, and interacting with various system functionalities.
+This is a Python-based voice assistant that listens to your voice commands, processes them, and performs actions such as playing music, and opening webpages.
 It uses speech recognition and text-to-speech modules for audio input and output.

 ## Features

 - **Speech Recognition**: Converts your spoken commands into text.
 - **Text-to-Speech (TTS)**: Provides voice feedback using `pyttsx3`.
-- **Music Playback**: Play and control music files.
+- **Music Playback**: Play music.
-- **macOS Integration**: Utilizes PyObjC to interact with macOS features.
-- **Web Requests**: Fetch information from the internet through `requests`.

 ## Requirements